-Supported by the GEF's Least Developed Countries Fund (LDCF), the project will provide the required regulatory support, technical skills and knowledge to protect the tourism industry from the adverse effects of climate change.
-The project will establish at least 10 new investment projects to modify operational infrastructure to increase resilience to the impact of climate change and implement 10 community-based adaptation projects between tourism-associated communities and operators.
-The project will also work to assess the feasibility of market-based risk financing mechanisms, such as weather index-insurance, and ensure that tangible private-sector investments can be leveraged.
+Supported by the GEF's Least Developed Countries Fund (LDCF), this project provided regulatory support, technical skills and knowledge to protect the tourism industry from the adverse effects of climate change.
+The project established over 10 new investment projects to modify operational infrastructure to increase resilience to the impacts of climate change, and implemented 10 community-based adaptation projects between tourism-associated communities and operators.
+The project also worked to assess the feasibility of market-based risk financing mechanisms, such as weather index-insurance.

 With more than 30% of GDP and 60% of foreign exchange receipts, tourism is the dominant sector of the Maldivian economy.
 Tourism operations are intimately connected to a diverse range of value chains which provide goods and services related to agriculture, fisheries, manufacturing, construction, energy, water and waste management.
 Climate change undermines the resilience, viability and profitability of these value chains both directly and indirectly.
 Notwithstanding the evident impact of climate-related events on the tourism sector, environmental management systems in the tourism industry are highly self-regulated and their compliance is not properly enforced.
 Climate change adaptation is not integrated into policy and planning instruments of the tourism sector, which leads to insufficient adoption of climate-smart planning and investment practices.
 A number of tourism operators still employ water, waste and energy management practices damaging to the natural capacity of the sensitive reef ecosystem to adapt, and render tourism value chains vulnerable to climate-related shocks and stresses.